 Veterinary Science: Accelerated Graduate Entry interviews

-This information is for students applying to start university in September 2019.
-Information for students applying for 2020 entry will be available by September 2019.
+This information is for students applying to start university in September 2021.
+Please note, the starting date for this course is early September 2021.

-Your interview invitation includes a selection of dates to choose from.
-Instructions on how to register for a date and time are included in the email.
+Those selected for interview will receive an interview invitation that includes a selection of dates to choose from.
+We anticipate holding interviews between December 2020 and March 2021.
+Instructions on how to register for a date and time are included in the invitation email.

 What to wear

-You must bring photo ID with you to your interview.
-We will not keep a copy of your ID; we will just need to see it when you arrive to verify that you are the candidate we have invited.
+You must present photo ID at the start of your interview.
+We will not keep a copy of your ID; we just need to see it when you join the interview to verify that you are the candidate we have invited.
 If you do not have photo ID, you will not be allowed to take part in the interview.

 Examples of suitable photo ID include (but are not limited to):